NxPKG/khulnasoft-docs/content/security-center/brand-protection/index.md

 To start searching for new domains that might be trying to impersonate your brand:

-1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account.
+1. Log in to your [Khulnasoft dashboard](https://dash.Khulnasoft.com/) and select your account.
 2. Go to **Security Center** > **Brand Protection**.
 3. Provide a name for your query.
 4. In **Match against**, write the name of the domain that you want the query to match.
 You have the ability to add multiple brand phrases on the same query, and the results will generate matches for all of those.